sfpugh/smart-alarm-learning-labels/README.md

 unzip data.zip
 ```

-Jupyter notebook "learn_labels_MASTER.ipynb" is the notebook from which you should call all other experiments in "/Experiments".
+Jupyter notebook "learn_labels_STABLE.ipynb" is the notebook from which you should call all other experiments in "./Experiments".
 You can open the notebook with the following command.
 ```
-jupyter notebook learn_labels_MASTER.ipynb
+jupyter notebook learn_labels_STABLE.ipynb
 ```
 Then activate the virtual environment created in the installation steps by navigating to the 'Kernel' tab in the toolbar, then hover on 'Change kernel', then select the proper environment.
 Edit the last cell in the notebook to run the experiment of interest as follows, then run all cells.
 ```